Nolan Arenado Player Props: Cardinals vs. Nationals

 Nolan Arenado At The Plate

-- Arenado has picked up an RBI in 39.1% of his games this season, with two or more RBI in 18.8% of his games.
-He has also produced three or more runs in six contests.
+- Arenado has driven in a run in 28 games this year (40.0%), including 13 games with more than one RBI (18.6%).
+He has also driven home three or more of his team's runs in six contests.

+- He has scored in 27 of 70 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.